Tired-Fox/Mophidian/README.md

 When you build or serve the project you will get a `site/` folder added.
 This is all the files compiled together.
 These are also the files you can host on a server.

 Eventually, when there is an automated way of creating a new project, you will also get example files in the main folders.
 There will be example layouts, components, content, dynamic routes, pages, and static assets.

+Enjoy the use of a live reloading server that incrementally builds your changes that can be seen immediately.

+***Better terminal logging for everything that is happening coming soon***